 They accomplish this by forcing the attribution of CFC profits to the owners, proportionally to their controlling interest, and by having those attributed profits taxed in the parent jurisdiction.

-To be clear, the CFC itself is never affected by the rules or subject to any additional taxes.
-Only the owners are.
+To be clear, the CFC itself is never affected by the rules nor is it ever subject to any additional taxes.
+Only its owners.

 To better illustrate how this works in practice, I have prepared two case scenarios.

 Dim Sum LTD is a holding company registered in Hong Kong.
 45% of it is owned by John McMillan, a citizen and tax resident of New Zealand.
 Dim Sum LTD was registered for the sole purpose of holding the shares of a number of companies in which John McMillan and his business partner Eric Ng have invested in.
 Dim Sum LTD qualifies as a CFC under New Zealand’s CFC rules because over 40% of it is owned by a New Zealand tax resident and more than 10% of its income is derived from passive sources.
-As such, for New Zealand tax purposes, 45% of its income is attributed to John McMillan and liable for taxation.
+As such, for New Zealand tax purposes, 45% of its profits are attributed to John McMillan and liable for taxation in New Zealand.

 HIJ LTD is a company registered in Labuan, Malaysia.
 It is owned by Kaito Shimizu, a citizen and tax resident of Japan.
-HIJ LTD was registered to act as the second partner in a UK LLP that Kaito also owns.
+HIJ LTD was registered to act as the second partner in a UK LLP that Kaito also owns (but does not operate from Japan).
 The reasoning behind the Labuan company was that Kaito could attribute it part of the LLP profits and thus shelter them from Japanese taxation.
 HIJ LTD qualifies as a CFC under Japan’s CFC rules, however, because over 50% of it is owned by a Japanese tax resident and because its effective tax rate is under 20%.
-As such, for Japanese tax purposes, its entire income is attributed to Kaito and liable for taxation.
-In this case, the CFC rules not only remove any of the benefits that such a structure would normal offer but also adds unwanted complexity and costs.
+As such, for Japanese tax purposes, its entire income is attributed to Kaito and liable for taxation in Japan.
+In this case, the CFC rules not only remove any of the benefits that such a structure would normal offer but also add unwanted complexities and costs.